mickey-doyle/ToDoListCh3/README.md

 ### Windows Form App To-Do List
-- This uses dotnet 8.0 core
+- Dotnet 8.0
-- Couldn't get VS2019 to work on my Windows VM so this was tested w/ VS2022 (with ReSharper)
+- I had to make this on a VM on my Macbook because my PC's GPU is failing.
+I used Visual Studio 2022 with ReSharper.
-- Snake case > camel case
+- I built a standalone executable of the form app if running from source proves troublesome - see (Releases)[https://github.com/mickey-doyle/ToDoListCh3/releases/tag/binary]
-- I included a standalone binary (ToDoList.exe in base directory) in case any issues come up running from source
+- Snake case is simply better

 ### Form1.cs